 You will receive an email and see a notification in your dashboard if your course has been removed from search and discovery, or if it's at risk of being hidden.

 What Happens to Free Courses Below the Standard?

-When a free course has a Recent Review Rating of less than 4.1, and is flagged with a ‘high degree of confidence’, then the course will be hidden from Udemy’s search.
+When a free course has an Average Rating of less than 4.1, and is flagged with a ‘high degree of confidence’, then the course will be hidden from Udemy’s search.
 This means that students searching for the course on the website will not be able to find it, and the course will not be featured in Udemy’s promotions.

 Students will still be able to access the course, however, through the course URL, and via its instructor’s profile link.

 How to Return Flagged Courses Back Into the Marketplace?

 If you have a free course that has fallen below the Average Rating quality standard, here are some techniques you can use to improve it: